 Dollar hits one-year yen high but stocks split

-- Wall Street's major indices were lower in late morning trading, while the yield on US government debt rose.
+- App-driven food delivery company Deliveroo is meanwhile set for London's largest stock market launch in a decade with a valuation of £7.6 billion.

-LONDON: European and Asian stock markets extended gains Tuesday, while the dollar hit a one-year high above 110 yen fuelled by growing optimism about the global economic recovery.
+NEW YORK: European and Asian stock markets extended gains Tuesday, while the dollar hit a one-year high above 110 yen fueled by growing optimism about the global economic recovery.

+IMF Chief Kristalina Georgieva said economic growth led by the United States and China is accelerating, but warned of the increasing risks of an uneven global recovery.

+"We expect inflation to remain contained, but faster US recovery could cause a rapid rise in interest rates, which could lead to a sharp tightening of financial conditions -- and significant capital outflows from emerging and developing economies," Georgieva said in an address ahead of the body's annual spring meeting cohosted with the World Bank.

-Wall Street's major indices were lower in late morning trading, while the yield on US government debt rose.
+Wall Street's major indices all fell, with the Dow retreating from an all-time high as the yield on US government debt rose.

 Investors are unloading government debt "on persistent expectations for economic growth and inflation," said Patrick O'Hare at Briefing.com.